 Step 2.
 Cut MDF trim for the borders using a miter saw.
 You will need boards on all the edges of your island

 Step 3.
 Attach borders using liquid nails and brad nails.
 It is important to measure the depth of your kitchen island cabinets to make sure your brad nails don’t go through your island.
-My cabinets depth is 3/4 inch and boards are 1 inch thick, so I used a 1 1/2 inch brad nail for my boards.
+My cabinets depth is 3/4 inch and the boards are 1 inch thick, so I used a 1 1/2 inch brad nail for my boards.
 Apply the liquid nails first and place the boards on the island, then shoot the brad nails into the board.

 For the corners, I used MDF board on each side with one hanging out 1 inch so you can line up the other side for a clean look.
 I did have an outlet in my way on one side when I was adding the border, so I had to use a jigsaw to cut the board to go around the outlet.

 Step 4.
 Now that you have the borders all done it is time to start cutting the shiplap.
 Get the cuts as close to the right length as you can.
-Don’t worry if you cut them a little to short, because you can use caulk to go back and make the lines look seamless.
+Don’t worry if you cut them a little too short, because you can use caulk to go back and make the lines look seamless.

 Step 5.
 Hang up the shiplap with liquid nails and a brad nailer.
 Remember you might need to use different length nails than what you used for the MDF board depending on the depth of the wood of your kitchen island.
-Try your best to place the nails in the grove of the shiplap so you will have fewer holes to fill in later.
+Try your best to place the nails in the groove of the shiplap so you will have fewer holes to fill in later.
 This is something that I learned the hard way.

 Step 6.
 Caulk all the seams where shiplap hit the MDF boards.
-Then use spackling or wood filler to for all the seams on the border.
+Then use spackling or wood filler for all the seams on the border.

 Step 7.
 After the wood filler or spackling is dry do a bit of sanding to give it a smooth finish.
 Repeat steps 6 and 7 as many times as you need to get the look you want.